What to eat in Veneto: products and dishes from regional tradition

 Putana Cake

-The putana cake take this name from the venetian dialect word putèi, that means children because it was mosty prepared for a genuine breakfast.
-It was a leftover recipe, born from the need to reuse scraps of bread.
-Crust and crumbs are soaked in water or milk, then mixed with raisins, pine nuts, citrus zest and liqueur.
+It was originally a leftover recipe, born from the need to reuse scraps of bread: crusts and crumbs are soaked in water or milk, then mixed with raisins, pine nuts, citrus zest and liqueur.

 Pan co a suca – Pumpkin bread